profico/claude-reviewer/README.md

 - Inline and top-level comments
 - Focuses only on bugs, errors, and critical issues
 - Autofills PR descriptions from linked issues when context is missing
-- Can auto-link a matching open issue if the PR has none
+- Can auto-link a matching open issue if the PR has none (title/body/file aware)

 ## Quick Start